 The benefits under this cover are free from Income Tax and Capital Gains Tax.
 This may change if the law changes.

-British Insurance is a trading name of Paymentshield Limited which is authorised and regulated by the Financial Conduct Authority.
+British Insurance Services is a trading name of Paymentshield Limited which is authorised and regulated by the Financial Conduct Authority.
 Our Financial Services Register number is 312708.
-You can check this on the Financial Services Register by visiting the FCA’s website or by contacting them on 0800 111 6768.
+You can check this on the Financial Services Register by visiting the FCA’s website or by phoning them on 0800 111 6768.